OmarWaled8008/Array-Operations-Program/README.md

 - The program uses Windows-specific functions (`gotoxy()` and `textattr()`) for console positioning and text formatting.
 If running on a different OS, these functions may need to be modified or removed.
 - The array size is fixed (`SIZE = 5`).
 To change this, update the `#define SIZE` directive at the beginning of the file.

-## License
-This program is open-source and can be modified or distributed freely.

-## Author
-Developed by [Your Name].